 How I found myself in the WC with one of the most influential rock musicians of all time and waited forty-eight years to sell a poster, by photographer Robert Davidson

-An excerpt from the forthcoming book, ‘I shot Frank Zappa’ by Robert Davidson.
+Excerpt from the forthcoming book, ‘I shot Frank Zappa’ by Robert Davidson.

-Background: In 1967, I was working as the official photographer for Tony Secunda, rock group manager.
+In 1967, I was working as the official photographer for Tony Secunda, rock group manager.
 Secunda was managing the Moody Blues, Procul Harum and the Move.
 One day, he mentioned an American called Frank Zappa.
 I had never heard of him before.

 Tony was helping to promote Zappa and The Mothers of Invention, who were billed to perform at the Royal Albert Hall.
 This was part and parcel of an exchange with British bands – the Luddite Musicians Union had insisted that any American playing London had to be matched by a British artist playing the States.
 To even things up, The Move did an American tour.
 As Secunda’s trusty photographer, I was sent along to a press call at the Royal Garden Hotel in Knightsbridge, where Frank was staying.
 It was a posh, five-star hotel – very nice.
 On this occasion, he hadn’t come over with his band.